syler11/MS2-Matching-Game/readme.md

 The following languages and framework were used to create this project.
 * HTML5 – provided the main structure of the website.
 * CSS3 – provided the styling of the website and the overall content.
-* Javascript - Vanilla Jac
+* Javascript - Vanilla Javascript was used throughout the whole project
+* Email.js provided the framework for the email function
 * Bootstrap 5.0.0 – provided the responsive structure and some other component such as responsive layout, dropdown menu, and form.
 * Balsamiq - development tool was used to create the wireframe for the website.
 * VS Code - VS Code was used for version control to commit and Push to GitHub.